Guildford Borough Council elections: 2003

 The 2003 elections were conducted by an all postal ballot.
 Turnout at 53.4% for the full council elections was above 50% for only the second time in Guildford Borough Council history, the other occasion being in 1979 when the elections were held on the same day as the general election.

 Between 1976 and 1999 Guildford Borough Council had been divided into 21 wards with a total of 45 councillors.
-Rewarding, prior to the 2003 elections, saw the council divided into 22 wards with a total of 48 councillors.
-Merrow and Burpham ward was divided into two wards Merrow ward and Burpham ward.
+Boundary changes, prior to the 2003 elections, saw the council divided into 22 wards with a total of 48 councillors.
+Merrow and Burpham ward was divided into two wards - Merrow ward and Burpham ward.

 For only the second time all three main parties Conservatives, Labour and Liberal Democrats each contested every ward in a full Guildford Borough Council election.

 The Conservatives won control of the council with a majority of four.

-Labour lost Westborough ward thus ending a period of continuous Labour representation for this ward since 1934.
+Labour lost Westborough ward, thus ending a period of continuous Labour representation for this ward since 1934.